lorentzforces/blue-prints-notes/geography.md

   - flower motes (poetic)

 Found stamp: blue, shrine on mountain, five chevrons (the five chevrons are present on the right side of

+South pole continent is marked with an infinity symbol

 ### Miscellaneous: